Our new website is under construction. Please check back often!

 Audience participation is encouraged.

-We're proud and excited to welcome both Paul and Kirk to the Long Now Boston community.
+We're proud and excited to welcome Robin to the Long Now Boston community.

 Cambridge Innovation Center is an in-kind sponsor of this Long Now Boston conversation.
 We are very grateful for their support.